gmn42/stfc-mod/INSTALL.md

    If this folder isn't present, or no log files are created when running the game see the [windows-specific](#windows-specific) section below.)

-3) Place the `version.dll` file from the downloaded .zip file into this folder.
+3. Move the extracted `version.dll` file into this folder.

+4. Run the game!
+If all is well, and one does not already exist, the mod will create a `community_patch_settings.toml` file populated with the default values.

 4) __Recommended:__ If installing the mod for the first time, save the [sample configuration file](example_community_patch_settings.toml) to this folder with the name